BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/DataNewSimple.md

 Notes:

-- These values are passed to method <code>Album.new</code> in a hash that gives the names and values.
+- These values are passed to method `Album.new` in a hash that gives the names and values.
 - Note that the created album exists only here in the test, and not in the REST API itself.
-If it were later created in the API, it would be assigned a non-nil <code>:id</code> value.
+If it were later created in the API, it would be assigned a non-nil `:id` value.

 ## Log